pavlo/heatit/README.md

 ##### Example of placing @insert into a NON YAML file

 You are not limited using YAML files only.
-You may want to create plain text assets t oconfigure `systemd` units, `userdata`, firewall rules etc. The `@insert` directive however looks basically the same -
+You may want to create plain text assets to configure `systemd` units, `userdata`, firewall rules etc. The `@insert` directive however looks basically the same -

 ```txt